 This is the fourth of five clinical course for the WH NP student which provides the opportunities to advance health assessment skills, critical thinking/diagnostic reasoning, and clinical management/ counseling strategies across the lifespan under the supervision of a nationally certified health care provider preceptor.
 The student is at an advanced level and will apply, analyze, and synthesize the management process to provide primary care for individuals across the lifespan while evaluating evidence-based practice guidelines.
-The student will manage individuals with more complex needs and comorbidities.
+The student will manage individuals with more complex needs and co-morbidities.
+Prerequisite or concurrent: WH714